serverpod/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

 The listener is triggered whenever the user's sign-in state changes.

 #### Sign out current device
-To sign the user out on the current device, preserving access on other devices:
+To sign the user out on from the current device:

 ```dart
 await sessionManager.signOutDevice();